 Both Orlando and Jacksonville during the spring are popular places to visit.

 In the spring, Jacksonville is around the same temperature as Orlando.
-Typically, the spring temperatures in Jacksonville in April are around 68°F (20°C), and Orlando is about 72°F (22°C).
+Typically, the spring temperatures in Jacksonville in April average around 68°F (20°C), and Orlando averages at about 72°F (22°C).